Avoid These Five Common Weight Loss Mistakes

 You weight le ss.
 A smaller body burns less calories both at rest and while active

 You may involuntarily burn fewer calories.
 Dieters often lack ene rgy and move less

 Calorie restriction suppresses the metabolic rate

 You have less body fat, which may further suppress your metabolic rate

-These major factors contribute to an ever-decreasing energy expenditure as one loses weight.
+These major factors contribute to an ever-decreasing energy expenditure as one loses weight (find out more in Jades tips on advocare 10 day cleanse).
 The more a dieter cuts calories, the bigger the calorie expenditure drop.
 The leaner the dieter, t he greater the calorie expenditure drop.

 Now you m ust underst and that if you want to succeed in losing weight, you have to make changes in your nutrition plan.
 I recommend burning more ca lories, because being more active facilitates smaller calorie restriction and milder calorie expenditure drop.

 It is very difficult t o estimate the rate of the metabolic drop.
 Here is the general rule: the bigger you are, the smaller the rate of the metabolic drop.
 The more weight you lose, the more you have to cut calories or increase exercise.
 If you are overweight you might need to cut just 10 more calories for every lost pound, while if you are lean you might have to cut 60 calories for every pound lost.
 I picked these numbers just as a n example.